AzeemHadzrie/iptv-asia/README.md

 ## How to use

-Input https://raw.githubusercontent.com/AzeemHadzrie/iptv-asia/main/iptv_asia.m3u to your favorite IPTV player and press "Open".
+Input [this URL](https://raw.githubusercontent.com/AzeemHadzrie/iptv-asia/main/iptv_asia.m3u) to your favorite IPTV player and press "Open".

 ## About